chrisalexander/blog/_posts/2010/2010-01-20-the-black-pearl-a-watch-to-reckon-with.md

 categories: life
 ---

-*This was originally posted by me on [Full Fat Gear](http://fullfatgear.com/2010/01/the-black-pearl/).*

 It takes some considerable effort for me to pay attention to a watch; there is so much choice around it has to be something special.

 The Black Pearl, designed by Switzerland-based [HD3 Complication](http://www.hd3complication.com/), definitely meets this standard.